snuhcs-course/swpp-2025-project-team-03/README.md

 3. **PDF-based Quiz Generation (Teacher)**
    - The teacher uploads a PDF, and quiz questions are automatically generated.
+   - Due to current technical constraints, PDF-based quiz generation may take a bit longer than expected.
+   - Students may need to wait briefly before their assignments become available in the app.

 4. **Student Assignment Availability**
    - Students enrolled in the class can access the generated assignment in their class dashboard and begin a conversational review session.